Georgia Election Official Says 'Unlikely' Enough Unqualified Voters to Change Result

 “None of this is really overly surprising to the pundits who track what's going on in Georgia,” he said.

-But that didn't stop some Georgia Republicans from lashing out at the Georgia Secretary of State's office, led by GOP official Brad Raffensperger.
+But that didn't stop two of the leading Republicans in Georgia from lashing out at the Georgia Secretary of State Brad Raffensperger, who is also a Republican.

 “The management of Georgia elections has become an embarrassment for our state,” Senators Kelly Loeffler and David Perdue said in the statement.